Tate drags as FTSE 100 loses steam post Fed

 For the full year, Tate is expected to post EPS of 60.1 pence, with revenues estimated to be around 3.5 billion pounds ($5.6 billion), according to Thomson Reuters forecasts.
 Tate trades on a forward 12-month price-to-earnings ratio of 12.7 times, compared with peers on 18 times, according to Thomson Reuters data.

-The blue-chip FTSE 100 index was down 28.96 points, or 0.4 percent, at 6,596.43 points, having rallied 1 percent on Thursday after the U.S. Federal Reserve’s move to delay cuts to economic stimulus.
+The blue-chip FTSE 100 index was down 12.65 points, or 0.2 percent, at 6,612.74 points by 1424 GMT, in light volume, having rallied 1 percent on Thursday after the U.S. Federal Reserve’s move to delay cuts to economic stimulus.

 “First equities will be higher because of lower rates for longer, but when the liquidity drug wears off you will have the reality of lower world growth, lower marginal pricing power and most likely a switch back into fixed income from equity,” he said.